Janet Jackson Reportedly Splits From Husband Wissam Al Mana Three Months After Giving Birth

-Singer Janet Jackson has reportedly called it quits with her husband, Qatari businessman, Wissam Al Mana, after a four-year marriage and just three months following the birth of their first child.
+Singer Janet Jackson has reportedly called it quits with her husband, Qatari businessman Wissam Al Mana, after a four-year marriage and just three months following the birth of their first child.

-Insiders close to the “Someone To Call My Lover” entertainer, 50, and the 42-year-old billionaire, shared the surprising news with several media outlets, including TMZ, and claimed that the two recently came to the decision to move on from one another following a personal shift in their relationship.
+Insiders close to the “Someone To Call My Lover” entertainer, 50, and the 42-year-old billionaire shared the surprising news with several media outlets, including TMZ, and claimed that the two recently came to the decision to move on from one another following a personal shift in their relationship.

 “Sadly, Janet and Wissam have decided that [their marriage wasn’t] working,” the source explained, “and [have] chosen to go their separate ways.”